dreamit-de/otel-json-logger/README.md

 const logger = new JsonDiagLogger({
     loggerName: 'test-logger', // The loggerName printed in field "logger"
     serviceName: 'test-service', // The serviceName printed in field "serviceName"
-    minLogLevel: LogLevel.info, // Optional: The minimum log level to use.
+    minLogLevel: 'INFO', // Optional: The minimum log level to use.
 Default: Does not check for min LogLevel.
     logFirstIncomingRequest: true, // Optional: If true, the first incoming request will be logged.
-Other messages on debug level will be log if monLogLevel is set to debug or higher.
+Other messages on debug level will be log if minLogLevel is set to debug or higher.
 Default: false.
-Note: If you use diag.setLogger ensure that at least "LogLevel.debug" is set, otherwise the message will be ignored.
+Note: If you use diag.setLogger ensure that at least "DEBUG" is set, otherwise the message will be ignored.
-    logLevelForAsyncAttributeError: LogLevel.info // Optional: The log level to use for the message "Accessing resource attributes before async attributes settled".
+    logLevelForAsyncAttributeError: 'INFO' // Optional: The log level to use for the message "Accessing resource attributes before async attributes settled".
 These errors might not be relevant enough to log them on error level.
-    logLevelForRegisterGlobalMessages: LogLevel.info // Optional: The log level to use for messages "...
+    logLevelForRegisterGlobalMessages: 'INFO' // Optional: The log level to use for messages "...
 Registered a global ...".
 These are helpful to check if OTEL is running properly but are logged on debug level by default.
 Increase this log level to see these messages.
-    logLevelForServiceRequestErrorMessages: LogLevel.info, // Optional: The log level to use for error message "Service request".
+    logLevelForServiceRequestErrorMessages: 'INFO', // Optional: The log level to use for error message "Service request".
 These contain request information that might not be logged on error level.
-    logLevelForTimeoutErrorMessages: LogLevel.info, // Optional: The log level to use for Timeout related messages.
+    logLevelForTimeoutErrorMessages: 'INFO', // Optional: The log level to use for Timeout related messages.
 These might be of short nature and be downgraded or ignored.
-    logLevelForVerbose: LogLevel.off // Optional: Set LogLevel for verbose entries or ignore them
+    logLevelForVerbose: 'OFF' // Optional: Set LogLevel for verbose entries or ignore them
     truncateLimit: 200 // Optional:  The length of the message before the message gets truncated.
 Default: undefined/0 (off).
     truncatedText: '_TRC_' // Optional: The text to display if a message is truncated.
 })